 It might be a good idea to reach out to them and check.
 If you can get it (or find it) do so as it is a good ‘sounding’ free la2a compressor and it has a side chain feature.
 If I’m not mistaken, there was a time when Cakewalk offered their LA2A free as a Reason Rack Extension.

-Unfortunately, this isn’t going to be for everyone.
-If you use Reaper DAW or use Windows (operating system) then you’ll have no problem installing using this compressor.
-On the other hand, if you’re a Mac user who does not use Reaper DAW then you’re a little out of luck.
+Unfortunately, this compressor isn’t going to be available to everyone.
+If you use Reaper DAW or use Windows (operating system) then you’ll have no problem installing this compressor.
+On the other hand, if you’re a Mac user who does not use Reaper DAW then you’re out of luck.

 Download S.L.A.X vst